Analysis | After Jordan Love struggles in his first start, the Packers’ future isn’t any clearer

-The Packers moved up late in the first round of the 2020 NFL draft to select Love and make him the heir to the 30-year Favre-Rodgers quarterbacking dynasty.
-The decision, and the Packers’ lack of communication with Rodgers before they made it, prompted Rodgers’ request for a trade this offseason and the resulting months of speculative mania.
+The Packers moved up late in the first round of the 2020 draft to select Love and make him the heir to the 30-year Brett Favre-Aaron Rodgers quarterbacking dynasty.
+The decision, and the Packers’ lack of communication with Rodgers before they made it, prompted Rodgers’s request for a trade this offseason and the resulting months of speculative mania.

-Rodgers eventually conceded and return to the Packers, who breezed through the season until this week, when Love again found himself attached to Rodgers-driven drama.
-Rodgers tested positive for the coronavirus on Wednesday, which led to the revelation he was not vaccinated despite his preseason claims of being “immunized” and apparent flaunting of NFL protocols.
+Rodgers eventually conceded and returned to the Packers, who breezed through the season until this week, when Love again found himself attached to Rodgers-driven drama.
+Rodgers tested positive for the coronavirus Wednesday, which led to the revelation that he was not vaccinated despite his preseason claim of being “immunized” and apparent flouting of NFL protocols.
 With Rodgers unavailable, the curtain lifted, if only for a week, on Love’s career and the Packers’ vision for their post-Rodgers future.

-The glimpses Love showed Sunday provided a woefully narrow evaluation of his prospective ability to replace Rodgers for good.
+The glimpse Love showed Sunday provided a woefully narrow evaluation of his prospective ability to replace Rodgers for good.
 But it may also be the largest sample the Packers have before this offseason, when Rodgers may again agitate for a trade and force the Packers to choose whether Love will be their quarterback.

 Love provided reason for hope and reason to doubt.
-He completed 19 of 34 attempts for 193 yards.
+He completed 19 of 34 attempts for 190 yards.
 He ended the Packers’ best drive with his lone interception and tossed a touchdown on his final pass of the game.
 He took only one sack despite relentless blitzes from Kansas City’s defense.
 The Packers converted just two of 12 third downs, but Love fired a touchdown pass on a fourth-and-5.
 He was skittish and inaccurate early, but at one point in the fourth quarter he had completed nine consecutive passes.
 Love “did a lot of great things,” Packers Coach Matt LaFleur said.
-He looked like he didn’t belong, and then like he might.
+He looked like he didn’t belong and then like he might.

 “It’s a very small sample size,” said David Yost, Love’s offensive coordinator and quarterback coach at Utah State.
 “If he had gone out today and thrown for 400 yards, that doesn’t mean he’s going to be a Hall of Famer.
 I know the type of kid he is and how he will prepare himself to be successful.
 He prepared himself to go be successful today.
 It didn’t seem like it was too big or overwhelming.”

 Rodgers’s handling of his personal situation left Love with an unfair task.
-Rodgers would have been less likely to contract covid had he been vaccinated, as more than 94 percent of NFL players have.
+Rodgers would have been less likely to contract the virus had he been vaccinated, as more than 94 percent of NFL players are.
 Love had half a week to prepare to start against the defending AFC champions, only three days of practice plus a Saturday walk-through to play as the first-team quarterback.
 Rodgers provided further distraction during a Friday interview on “The Pat MacAfee Show” in which he unloaded mistruths and grievances.

 Love’s dearth of game experience also left him in a difficult position.
 He didn’t even dress as a rookie, not even given a chance in preseason games because the pandemic canceled them.
 He played well in two preseason games this year, but those were limited snaps against the fringes of the profession.